 In this work, based on \cite{landau2013statistical} and the near-equilibrium state assumption, we derive the time evolution of planetary temperature and angular velocity under the combined energy input from dark matter and the host star.
 We apply our model to Jupiter, Earth, and the exoplanets listed in \autoref{exoplanets list}.
 Our theory suggests that the energy provided by dark matter heating is not entirely converted into temperature but is distributed according to the planet's intrinsic properties, such as mass and radius, as well as its current state, including temperature and angular velocity.
 Importantly, this indicates that the effect of dark matter heating has been overestimated in previous studies.

-Based on our model calculations, we predict that Earth's atmospheric surface temperature will increase by approximately 0.015 K in 100 years and 0.15 K in 1000 years.
-The rotational velocity is expected to increase by about \(10^{-8} \text{ rad/s}\) in 100 years and \(10^{-7} \text{ rad/s}\) in 1000 years.
-This implies that Earth's rotation period will shorten by approximately 12 seconds in 100 years and by 120 seconds in 1000 years due to the proposed mechanism.
+Based on our model calculations, we predict that Earth's effective temperature will increase by an amount on the order of $10^{-2} \mathrm{~K}$ over 100 years and $10^{-1} \mathrm{~K}$ over 1000 years.
+It should be reemphasized that this refers to the effective temperature derived from radiative energy balance, not the temperature of the human environment or any specific atmospheric layer.
+Accordingly, this effect should not be conflated with the greenhouse effect or global warming.
+The rotational velocity is expected to increase by about \(10^{-8} \text{ rad/s}\) over 100 years and \(10^{-7} \text{ rad/s}\) over 1000 years.
+This implies that Earth's rotation period will shorten by approximately 12 seconds over 100 years and by 120 seconds over 1000 years due to the proposed mechanism.
 In regions with higher dark matter densities, such as closer to the Galactic center, planetary angular velocities may be "spun" by dark matter and then "pinned" at a fixed value.
-Finally, we analyze the impact of different fractions of captured dark matter (\(f\)) on Earth and find that variations in \(f\) are not distinctly distinguishable.
-At present, we cannot use Earth's data to constrain the dark matter \(f\) parameter.
+Finally, we analyze the impact of different fractions of captured dark matter (\(f\)) on Earth and find that variations in \(f\) are effectively indistinguishable.
+At present, we cannot use data from Earth are insufficient to constrain the dark matter \(f\) parameter.

-In the future, as humanity searches for a second home in the universe, the impact of dark matter on planetary rotation proposed in this work may serve as a reference for assessing planetary habitability.
+In the future, as the quest for a second home among the stars unfolds, the dark matter-induced rotational effects explored in this work may provide a useful reference for evaluating planetary habitability.